beatrizprazim/PI-1.periodo/README.md

 **1. Access the Prototype**

-*Open the XXX prototype through the provided Figma link.*
+*Open the Nutritea prototype through the provided Figma link.*

 **2. Start at the Login Screen**